cloudmesh-community/fa19-516-160/project/report.md

 We cannot review your project without the links to your code and so on.

 Special note:
-With the class progression project was changed to "google storage provider" inside new module cloudmesh-google .
+With the class progression my project was changed to "google storage provider" part of new CMS module cloudmesh-google .

 ## Abstract